Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 - **focusPeaking:** 0 = normal mode, 1 = [focus peaking](https://en.wikipedia.org/wiki/Focus_peaking) activated;
 - **focuspeakingThreshold:** threshold for focus peaking.
 The lower the value, the more pixels indicates good focusing (values 0..255).
 - **M64283FPsensor:** 0 = normal mode, 1 = special strategy to handle the unobtainium M64283FP sensor.
 It is advised to deactivate gameboycameraMode when using this mode to swicth to a single register strategy.
-- **slitscanMode:** 0 = regular camera in point and shoot mode, 1 = slit scan mode instead of point and shoot.
-Slit scan mode freezes display and any feature not dedicated to spiting data to the SD as fast as possible.
-The yellow vertical bar indicates the space recording line.
-Images are limited to 128x4096 pixels in slit-scan mode 1 and 128x128 pixels in slit-scan mode 2 (but automatically incremented).
-- **slitscanWithvertscan:** 0 = slit scan mode 1 (central vertical pixel line stacking, infinite), 1 = slit scan mode 2 (whole sensor scanning, 128 lines stacking).
 - **slitscanDelay:** delay between slits in ms in slit-scan mode.
 0 allows recording about 12 slits per seconds in full sun.
 2000 gives interesting images with clouds.
 Be creative !

 ## Convert images to movie, script made by [HerrZatacke](https://github.com/HerrZatacke)